 But, until we actually go out and buy the new legs, we figured we could go for an easy (and free, since we already had the stain) makeover for the legs.

-When staining, I’ve found the best method (for me at least) is to brush the stain on with a foam brush, let it sit for 5-10 minutes (longer if you want a darker color) and wipe off the excess stain with cheesecloth.
+When staining, I’ve found the best method is to brush the stain on with a foam brush, let it sit for 5-10 minutes (longer if you want a darker color) and wipe off the excess stain with cheesecloth.
 I’ve tried using other materials, like dishcloths and t-shirts, but cheesecloth is the only thing I’ve found that rubs the excess stain of easily without leaving any sort of residue.

 We used Minwax stain in Dark Walnut, which is my favorite stain color ever.
 It’s gorgeous.